oddbird/oddleventy/content/blog/2017/async-notifications.md

   - Code
 image:
   src: blog/2017/04/17/async-notifications.jpg
-  alt: old photograph of operators
+  alt: Old photograph of operators
 summary: |
   When you have out-of-band processing in a web app, how do you let users know that the status of a task has changed?
 Depending on your front-end